 Trademark Trial and Appeal Board (TTAB) Proceedings – Oppositions and Cancellations, and USPTO Office Actions

-Watch my video below where I break down for you the most useful tactics to implement now that I have learned with over 15 years of experience as an attorney working with Trademarks and specifically trademark opposition.
+Watch my video below where I break down for you the most useful tactics to implement now that I have learned with over 15 years of experience as an attorney working with Trademarks and specifically trademark oppositions.

 First, lets talk about Trademark Trial and Appeal Board (TTAB proceedings).
 Did you receive a Notice of Opposition from the TTAB regarding your Trademark filing?